Barnes & Noble Nook 1st Edition

 The Nook 1st Edition (styled "nook") is the first generation of the Nook e-book reader developed by American book retailer Barnes & Noble, based on the Android platform.
 The device was announced in the United States in October 2009 and was released the next month.
 The Nook includes Wi-Fi and AT&T 3G wireless connectivity, a six-inch E Ink display, and a separate, smaller color touchscreen that serves as the primary input device.
 In June 2010 Barnes & Noble announced a Wi-Fi-only model of the Nook.
-On June 5, 2018 Barnes and Noble announced support for logging in to BN.com and adding new content to the device will end on June 29, 2018.
+On June 5, 2018 Barnes & Noble announced support for logging in to BN.com and adding new content to the device will end on June 29, 2018.
 The second-generation Nook, the Nook Simple Touch, was announced on May 25, 2011 with a June 10 release date.

 History

 3G + Wi-Fi version

-This version made its debut on November 22, 2009, at a retail price of $259 and comes with built-in 3G + Wi-Fi connectivity for free access to the Barnes and Noble online store.
+This version made its debut on November 22, 2009, at a retail price of $259 and comes with built-in 3G + Wi-Fi connectivity for free access to the Barnes & Noble online store.
 The price was reduced to $199 on June 21, 2010, upon the release of the new Nook Wi-Fi.
 The final price drop was made on May 25, 2011, to a closeout price of $169 at the same time of the announcement of the new Nook, named the Nook Simple Touch.